raygun101/MarkupKit/README.md

     <UILabel text="@hello"/>

 If a localized value is not found, the key will be used instead.
-For example, if the application does not provide a localized value for "goodbye", the following markup will produce an instance of `UILabel` containing the literal text "goodbye":
+For example, if the application does not provide a localized value for "goodbye", the following markup will produce a label containing the literal text "goodbye":

     <UILabel text="@goodbye"/>